-One way in which cardiovascular disease manifests itself in the body is the build-up of plaque in blood vessels: a thickening of arterial walls.
-Excessive sugar consumption may be partially to blame, and many alcoholic beverages contain high volumes of sugar.
+One way in which heart disease manifests itself in the body is the build-up of plaque in blood vessels: a thickening of arterial walls.
+Excessive sugar consumption may be partial to blame, and many alcoholic beverages contain high volumes of sugar.
 (For a list of sugar in many alcoholic drinks, see this list.
 An example: a mojito contains almost as much sugar as a brownie).

 Other potentially addictive substances, such as steroids and other drugs, may also cause plaque to build up in the blood vessels.

-To put it another way, substance abuse could cost you an arm and a leg.
+To put it another way, substance abuse damages could cost you an arm or a leg.

 Stress on the heart from drug and alcohol use can weaken, thicken or block cardiovascular tissue.
-It may also contribute to hypertension.
+It may also contribute to high blood pressure.